OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 #### CoreData/SQLite Databases

+- `Core Data` is a framework that you use to manage the model layer objects in your application.
+It provides generalized and automated solutions to common tasks associated with object life cycle and object graph management, including persistence.
+Core Data operates on a sqlite database at lower level.

+- `sqlite3`: The ‘libsqlite3.dylib’ library in framework section is required to be added in an application, which is a C++ wrapper that provides the API to the SQLite commands.

 #### NSUserDefaults

 The `NSUserDefaults` class provides a programmatic interface for interacting with the defaults system.
 The defaults system allows an application to customize its behavior to match a user’s preferences.
 Data saved by NSUserDefaults can be viewed from the application bundle.
 It also stores data in a plist file, but it's meant for smaller amounts of data.